By: Ronnie Brown on October 16th, 2020

 As the machine runs, the wires from the spools are fed through the machine.
 The pre-cut wires are then placed into a mechanism that lays them across the wires being fed from the spools.

 After being laid in place, the machine applies a uniform weld at each cross-section simultaneously.
-Depending on the length of the welded wire mesh fabric, the mesh is made available in welded wire mesh rolls or operators take the mesh, cut the access material, and place it into piles of welded wire mesh panels with a predetermined size.
+Depending on the length of the welded wire mesh panel, the mesh is made available in welded wire mesh rolls or operators take the mesh, cut the access material, and place it into piles of cut-to-size pieces.

 As thicker wires must be used to withstand the welding process, welded wire mesh is regarded as being the more rigid and durable of the two materials.
 This heightened strength makes it perfect for perimeter fencing, protective caging (animals and equipment), and concrete wire mesh sheets.